Feddane/Djezzy/readme.md

 ## Project Title
 Djezzy is a web application developed with HTML, CSS, JavaScript, and Flask.
 It offers a user-friendly interface with distinct roles and functionalities for administrators, users, and supervisors.
+The application is in **French**.